 On July 31, 2017, BART released the Draft Project EIR evaluating the Proposed Project and the various alternatives.
 On May 11, 2018, BART released the Final Project EIR, which was certified by the BART Board on May 24, 2018.
-The City of Livermore is preparing the Isabel Neighborhood Plan and a program-level EIR for the Plan.
+The City of Livermore prepared the Isabel Neighborhood Plan and a program-level EIR for the Plan.
 On May 14, 2018, the Livermore City Council adopted the Isabel Neighborhood Plan and certified the EIR for the Plan.

 Go here to learn more about the environmental review process.